-An adverse reaction is a reaction to a medicinal product that is harmful and unintended.
-It shall be considered a serious adverse reaction if the reaction is fatal or life-threatening, requires hospitalisation or prolongation of hospitalisation, results in permanent or serious disability or invalidity, or is a congenital anomaly or birth defect.
+An adverse reaction is a reaction to the drug that is harmful and unintended.
+It is considered a serious adverse reaction if the reaction is fatal or life-threatening, requires hospitalization or prolongation of hospitalization, results in permanent or serious disability or incapacity, or is a congenital anomaly or birth defect.

-Patients and their relatives also have the opportunity to report suspected adverse drug reactions directly to the Federal Office for Safety in Health Care.
+Patients and relatives also have the option of voluntarily reporting suspected adverse drug reactions directly to the BASG.

 BASG, 1200 Wien, Traisengasse 5

 + 43 (0) 50 555 36600

 24-hour emergency telephone number for pharmacovigilance officers or safety officers:

 Please note: The emergency number is only to be used for emergencies within the meaning of § 10 Regulation on Pharmacovigilance or § 70 Austrian Medical Devices Act.

 An emergency only exists if there is an immediate danger to life or a serious and considerable danger to health.

 Any further questions or information should be submitted via the contacts of the Austrian Federal Office for Safety in Health Care.